The Lion in Winter (1968 film)

-The Lion in Winter is a 1968 British historical drama centred on Henry II of England and his attempt to establish a line of succession during a family gathering at Christmas 1183.
-His efforts unleash both political and personal turmoil among his estranged wife Eleanor of Aquitaine, their three surviving sons, the French king, and the king's half-sister Alais, who is Henry's mistress.
-The film stars Peter O'Toole and Katharine Hepburn, was directed by Anthony Harvey, written by James Goldman, and produced by Joseph E. Levine, Jane C. Nusbaum, and Martin Poll.
-Actors John Castle, Anthony Hopkins (in his first major film role), Jane Merrow, Timothy Dalton (in his film debut) and Nigel Terry appear in support.
+The Lion in Winter is a 1968 historical drama film centred on Henry II of England and his attempt to establish a line of succession during a family gathering at Christmas in 1183.
+His efforts unleash both political and personal turmoil involving himself, his estranged wife Eleanor of Aquitaine, their three surviving sons, the French king Philip II, and Philip's half-sister Alais, who is Henry's mistress.
+The film was directed by Anthony Harvey, written by James Goldman, and produced by Joseph E. Levine, Jane C. Nusbaum, and Martin Poll.
+It stars Peter O'Toole and Katharine Hepburn, with Jane Merrow, John Castle, Anthony Hopkins, Timothy Dalton (in his film debut), Nigel Stock, and Nigel Terry appearing in support.

 Based on Goldman's play The Lion in Winter, the film was a critical and commercial success, winning three Academy Awards (including Hepburn's win for Best Actress, making her the first three-time winner in the category).
+O'Toole, who had previously played Henry II in Becket (1964), was also nominated for Best Actor.
+Having been nominated for Becket as well, this made him only the second person to be nominated twice for playing the same character, after Bing Crosby.

 A television remake of the film was released in 2003.

 Plot

-It is 1183 in the medieval Angevin Empire.
-Fifty-year-old Henry II of England seeks to establish a line of succession and summons his family for Christmas at his castle in Chinon, Touraine.
-He wants his youngest son, John, to inherit his throne, while his estranged wife, Eleanor of Aquitaine, reprieved from imprisonment in England by Henry for the holiday, favours their eldest surviving son, Richard, a proven warrior.
+In 1183 in the Angevin Empire, 50-year-old Henry II of England seeks to name a successor and summons his family for Christmas at his castle in Chinon, Touraine.
+Henry wants his youngest son, John, to inherit his throne.
+His estranged wife, Eleanor of Aquitaine, favours their eldest surviving son, Richard.
+A scorned Eleanor, who has led several failed attempts to depose Henry, has been reprieved from imprisonment in England by Henry for the holiday.

-Henry invites Philip II of France, son and successor of Louis VII, Eleanor's first husband, to settle some business.
-Louis had made a treaty with Henry pledging Philip's half-sister Alais, currently Henry's mistress, in troth to Henry's future heir; Philip demands either a wedding or the return of her dowry, the strategically important county of Vexin near Paris.
+Henry invites young Philip II of France, son and successor of Louis VII, Eleanor's first husband, to settle some business.
+Formerly queen of France, Eleanor had divorced Louis and married Henry, bringing with her the Duchy of Aquitaine, the richest province in Europe.
+Years later, a twice-remarried Louis made a treaty with Henry betrothing Philip's half-sister Alais to Henry's future heir.
+After arrival in England, nine-year-old Alais was raised by Eleanor; further complicating matters, a grown-up Alais has become Henry's mistress.
+Philip now demands either the promised wedding of Alais to Henry's heir or the return of her dowry, the strategically important county of Vexin, near Paris.